BhavaniAM/Satellite_Image_Classification/README.md

 # Satellite Image Classification

-This repository explains the method of Image Classification on satellite images to classify/group them using Convolutional Neural Networks into 4 different classes: Barren land, Forest, Grassland and Other (a class that consists of all land cover classes other than the previous three).
+This repository is a project on the classification of satellite images to classify/group them using Convolutional Neural Networks into 4 different classes: Barren land, Forest, Grassland and Other (a class that consists of all land cover classes other than the previous three).

 The dataset used is DeepSat4, which is taken from the [DeepSat](https://www.kaggle.com/datasets/crawford/deepsat-sat4) notebook on Kaggle.